Tutupaca: Eruption history

 The oldest volcanic rocks of Tutupaca are 1,135,000 ± 17,000 years old.
 The older complex was active at first with lava flows and then with a major explosive eruption; a pumice-and-ash flow forms the "Callazas" deposit and may have been produced either by the older complex or by western Tutupaca.
 A long hiatus separated the activity of the older complex from that of western and eastern Tutupaca.
 The small lava domes on the older complex have been dated to 260,000 ± 200,000 while more recent domes are 33,000±5,000 years old.
 Volcanic activity continued into the Holocene, and the volcano is considered to be potentially active.
-Today, fumaroles occur on the summit of Tutupaca and seismic activity has been recorded.
+Today, fumaroles occur on the summit of Tutupaca and a north-northwest trending line away from it, and seismic activity has been recorded.

 There are reports of eruptions in 1780, 1787, 1802, 1862 and 1902, supported by dates obtained through radiocarbon dating showing there were eruptions during this period.
 Some authors believed that Yucamane volcano was a more likely source for these eruptions, but Samaniego 2015 et al. showed that Yucumane last erupted 3,000 years ago, implying that the reported eruptions, especially the 1802 and 1787 events, most likely occurred at Tutupaca.
-Tutupaca is a possible source of the AD 400-720 Khonkho tephra in the Altiplano.
+Tutupaca is a possible source of the AD 400–720 Khonkho tephra in the Altiplano.

 The sector collapse of eastern Tutupaca was accompanied by an eruption that was among the largest in Peruvian history, reaching a volcanic explosivity index of 3 or 4.
 Contemporaneous chronicles document ashfall as far as 165 km to the south in Arica.
 The collapse has been dated to 1731–1802 with high probability (Note: The uncalibrated radiocarbon age of the samples is 218±14 years before present, with 95% confidence; the calibrated age consists of two ranges, with an 85% probability that the date lies between 1731 and 1802.) and is thought to be associated with the 1802 eruption.
 The eruption was probably triggered by the entry of fresh, hot magma into a dacitic magma chamber.
 Shortly before the collapse, (Note: Stratigraphic relations imply that this pyroclastic flow predates the main collapse, but radiocarbon dating does not have sufficient resolution to separate the two events in time.) a pyroclastic flow erupted from the volcano probably as a consequence of the collapse of a lava dome.
 It formed a deposit on the east flank of Tutupaca, which reaches a thickness of 6 m.
 The previous eruption may have destabilized the volcano and triggered the main collapse, which also generated the Paipatja pyroclastic flow.
 The area was thinly inhabited at the time, and thus the impact of the eruption was small.